Skip to content

 When to useBefore a release, after a large feature, or when coverage drops below project threshold

-Key behaviorReports a before/after table per file.
-Tests behavior, not implementation.
+Key behaviorConfirm-then-delegate; never writes tests directly.
+Threshold from config, not guessed.
 Flags bugs found during testing without fixing them in this pass.

 Command File Location